QueryingVector search

 Create vector index

-After Memgraph MAGE and Lab have been started, head over to the Query execution tab in Memgraph Lab and run the following query to create vector index:
+After Memgraph MAGE and Lab have been started, head over to the Query execution tab in Memgraph Lab and run the following query to create a vector index on nodes:

 Then, run the following query to inspect vector index: